SchmueI/SchmueI/README.md

- 👋 Hi, I’m Schmuel <br>
+ 👋 Hi I'm Schmuel

-Just a Linux enthusiast doing hobby projects with JS and python.
-Mobile Linux is the future, trust me.<br>
+a mobile linux enthusiast from germany, sharing my hobby projects with everyone.
+Currently I am working with Python and JS, mainly for web-automatisation and small tools for my daily life.
+If there is time left, I use it to contribute to some fancy projects ^^

 <br>